rk02-byte/riya-kedia-chatbot-theme-identification/chatbot_theme_identifier/README.md

 # Document Research and Theme Identification Chatbot

-This repository contains my submission for the AI Internship Task at Wasserstoff Innovation and Learning Labs.
 The project implements a system that allows users to upload multiple documents, ask semantic questions across them, and receive summarized themes with citations.
 The full-stack application is deployed and publicly accessible.

 ---